-Satisfactory: The Plan includes a detailed strategy that specifically addresses the key risks associated with the wind-up including public perception and conflict of interest, along with any other potential risks as identified by the IFO.
+Guide to Assist in Evaluating an Industry Funding Organization Wind-Up Plan wind-up including public perception and conflict of interest, along with any other potential risks as identified by the IFO.
 The Plan outlines how the IFO plans to mitigate the risks and communicate with the public to avoid any negative perception issues.
 The Plan proposes an effective strategy to appropriately manage conflict of interest throughout the wind-up.
 The Plan outlines steps to ensure that no party receives preferential treatment over another throughout and as a result of the wind-up.

-Partially Satisfactory: The Plan includes a detailed strategy for some but not all of the key risks associated with the wind-up such as public perception and conflict of interest, along with any other potential risks as identified by the IFO.
-Unsatisfactory: The Plan does not address how public perception and conflict of interest will be managed throughout the wind-up.
+Satisfactory: The Plan includes a detailed strategy that specifically addresses the key risks associated with the such as public perception and conflict of interest, along with any other potential risks as identified by the IFO.